 Look at Failure as a Stepping Stone to Success

-Hey there, everyone and welcome to another edition of my podcast.
-Today I’m going to be talking to you about success.
+Today I’m going to be talking to you about failure and success.
 This is your reward for being a loyal listener.
 Today I want to talk to you about the ultimate keys to success, the one thing that all successful people have in common.

 You see, it doesn’t matter what arena you look in.
 You can look at business, you can look at parenting, you can look at relationships.
 We can look at fitness, health – whatever you want to look at, there’s one thing that all successful people have in common.
 No, my friends, it is not intelligence.
 It’s not strength.
 It’s not any of those things.
 There’s one thing that all successful people have in common and it’s the one thing that they all have a lot of, and that my friends, is failure.